nitisha2017098/TwinCAT.github.io/README.md

 .
 And three states: Config, Run, Stop/exception

+.
+TwinCAT allows us to use any machine (for example this PC) as a PLC.

 1. Open TwinCAT and create a new project or open an existing one.